 Making the most of mobile working

 For organisations, the overall aim of mobile technology investment is to facilitate productive working for as much of the time as possible.
 Business leaders recognise the need to embrace change, and adapt working processes and operations to capitalise on innovation.
-With employees able to work effectively on the move, there is a clear opportunity to raise performance levels and output, and also boost service levels and increase customer engagement.
+With employees able to work effectively remotely, there is a clear opportunity to raise performance levels and output, and also boost service levels and increase customer engagement.

 In many instances, employers are utilising mobile technology without the need to make a significant capital investment in new solutions.
 Many employees are eager to use their own personal smartphones and tablets in the workplace, rather than carry around duplicate devices.
 This bring your own device (BYOD) trend ensures professionals are using the solutions they know and understand, and means organisations do not have to spend thousands of pounds provisioning corporate devices.